Yep, the false notion of two sides that must somehow be balanced has a lot to answer for.

 Eli Wallach's favorite Bass

-Als Antwort auf Natasha Jay 🇪🇺 • • •xs4me2
+Als Antwort auf Natasha 🇪🇺 • • •xs4me2

 PonderStibbons (mas.to)Aljoscha Rittner (beandev)

-Als Antwort auf Natasha Jay 🇪🇺 • • •@webhat
+Als Antwort auf Natasha 🇪🇺 • • •@webhat

 Rob Williamson

-Als Antwort auf Natasha Jay 🇪🇺 • • •Yep, the false notion of two sides that must somehow be balanced has a lot to answer for.
+Als Antwort auf Natasha 🇪🇺 • • •Yep, the false notion of two sides that must somehow be balanced has a lot to answer for.

 The BBC can do debates when there is genuinely an unclear issue.
 When there is an expert giving their opinion, there should be no opportunity for challenge from a loudmouthed simpleton from Tufton Street, or other propaganda factory du jour.